Which travel vaccines do I need?

 Tick-borne encephalitis (TBE) vaccine

 This vaccine is recommended for people who will spend time in wooded areas and fields (e.g. in connection with orienteering, forestry, hiking or camping) in areas where the disease is prevalent.
-Outside of Norway, this applies to Central and Eastern Europe, the Baltic states, Åland, Bornholm and the Stockholm archipelago.
+Outside of Norway, this applies to Central and Eastern Europe, the Baltic states, Åland, Bornholm and in coastal areas and lakes in southern Sweden.
 The vaccine is not recommended for travel to towns in these areas.
 The vaccine can be given from one year of age.

 Tuberculosis vaccine (BCG)